US, Chinese officials talk about range of issues – DW – 08/29/2024

 US, Chinese officials talk about range of issuesAugust 29, 2024

-US national Security adviser Jake Sullivan met with one of China's top military officials, General Zhang Youxiam, at the headquarters of the Peoples' Liberation Army in Beijing on Thursday.
+Earlier on Thursday, Sullivan met with one of China's top military officials, General Zhang Youxiam, at the headquarters of the Peoples' Liberation Army in Beijing.

 On the last leg of his three-day visit to China, Sullivan urged better military-level communications between the two nations in wide-ranging talks with Zhang.